TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

    anotherObject =< someObject
    someObject.stdWrap.wrap = <h1>|<h1>

-In this case, the "stdWrap.wrap" property of "anotherObject" will indeed be "<h1>\|<h1>".
+In this case, the :code:`stdWrap.wrap` property of :code:`anotherObject` will indeed be :code:`<h1>|<h1>`.
 In tree view the properties of the reference are not shown.
-Only the reference itself is there:
+Only the reference itself is visible:

 .. figure:: ../../Images/SyntaxReferencing.png
    :alt: An object and a reference of it.

 Remember:

-- References are only available in TypoScript templates, not in TSconfig (User TypoScript or Page TypoScript)
+- References are only available in TypoScript templates, not in TSconfig (User TSconfig or Page TSconfig)

 - References are only resolved for Content Objects, otherwise references are not resolved.
-For example, you **cannot** use a reference :ts:`< plugin.tx_example.settings.foo` to find the value of `foo`.
+For example, you **cannot** use a reference :code:`< plugin.tx_example.settings.foo` to find the value of `foo`.
-  The value you get will be just :ts:'< plugin.tx_example.settings.foo' instead.
+  The value you get will be just :code:`< plugin.tx_example.settings.foo` instead.

 .. _syntax-bigger-than-operator: